 This is a common name for over 2,100 small bugs.
 These can be found in North, Central and South America.
 They are very common in the Southern United States.
 They can be easily identified by the white triangle in the middle of their wings.
 They generally feed on seeds from a wide variety of plants.

 They are often called true bugs.
 True Bugs are insects that have two pairs of wings, an outer pair and inner pair.
 The outer wing covers are held over the back and often partly folded.
 True bugs have hypodermic-needle-like mouthparts that allow them to extract subsurface fluids from plants and animals.
 True Bugs undergo incomplete metamorphosis, with their young looking similar to adults, but without wings.
-Seen at TLCNP on November 2024.
+Seen at TLCNP in November 2024.

 Rain Click Beetle

 This small beetle is a rare find.
 It can be found in eastern and southern Texas.
 It likes to swarm after a rain.
 The swarming period is always late in the year, Oct-Dec.
-Seen at TLCNP on November 2024.
+Seen at TLCNP in November 2024.